hamster666/scout/README.md

 # scout

-For all your pizza needs
+For all your pizza needs - Scout is an angular app that uses the foursquare API to allow you to search for a location, and returns all of the nearest pizza joints.

 ## Setup